Skip to Content

 The views of the Heyward Point Track are breathtaking!

-Take a walk along The Mole and enjoy the scenic views of the surrounding coastline.
-You’ll be sure to see huge albatross swooping into the ocean in search of food (pack your binoculars for a closer look at them).
-On top of that, this area is popular with seals and they sometimes lay on the sea wall itself.
-Be cautious though as they have been known to chase visitors who get too close.
+I love taking a walk along The Mole to enjoy the scenic views of the surrounding coastline.
+You’ll also be sure to see huge albatross swooping into the ocean in search of food (definitely pack your binoculars for a closer look at them).

 There’s also a walking track here called the Heyward Point Track that takes you to Heyward Point Scenic Reserve.
-The 5-kilometer return track offers stunning views of the area and is a must when it comes to hikes on the South Island.
+The 5-kilometer (3.1-mi) return track offers stunning views of the area and is a must when it comes to hikes on the South Island.

 11. Orokonui Ecosanctuary